LynnColeArt/lynncoleart-website/pages/about.md

 Presently, I'm located in the United States.

 With the current state of the world, I don't expect this to be the case forever.
-At the time of this writing the political system in the US has been destabalized, and it's not a safe place for women, ethnic or social minorities to live or work.
+At the time of this writing the political system in the US has been destabalized, and it's not a safe place for women, ethnic, or social minorities to live or work.
 I'm trying to figure out a way to leave.

 ## What do I do?

 I am an engineer and an artist.
-The line between the two of them is vague, but it is there.
+The line between the two is vague, but it is there.
 Art is something you create to present a feeling, thought or opinion.
 Engineering is the same process, but applied to functional systems.
 It's the difference between painting an manifestos.

 My medium is code, and AI.

-- **AI Art Generation** - Pushing the boundaries of what's possible with generative AI
-- **Creative Coding** - Building tools and experiments that blur the line between art and technology
-- **Digital Experiments** - Testing new ideas at the intersection of creativity and computation

-## My Philosophy

-In this age of artificial intelligence, we're not just creating art—we're collaborating with machines to discover new forms of beauty and expression.
-Every prompt is an experiment, every output a discovery.

-## Connect

-Follow my experiments and join the conversation about the future of creative AI.

-*"In the digital laboratory, every pixel is a possibility."*
+I function experimentally.
+Starting from first principles, with just enough knowledge on any topic to be dangerous.
+Then I pull at the seams of reality until the threads come loose, and I get to challenge my assumptions.
+The result is code, or art that tests novel ideas, rethinks the foundations everyone assumes are a given, and it's a way to showcase both my stance on key technical or artistic issues, as well as my vision for what things could or should be.

+Sometimes, the result is incredible.
+But you will see a lot of half finished projects here.

+Don't worry.
+I will either finish or iterate on all of them eventually.